a2life/vueTSInterface/readme.md

 Overall, 'webpack.config.js' has been massaged a lot.
 The component's script session  uses lang='ts' and export object is Vue.extend type.

-Preliquisite
+Preriquisites
-- npm installed globally
+- nodejs installed globally
 - yarn installed globally